Kevin Hart Breaks His Silence on Car Crash

 "He's doing well, thank you," she told paparazzi.
 "We're just taking it one day at a time...He'll be back on track in no time."

-Meanwhile, attorney Andrew Brettler remarks that despite reports of Hart's professional return, he is not officially "back to work."
-Instead, we're told Hart only shot promos for Jumanji for a few hours this past week.
+Meanwhile, attorney Andrew Brettler remarks that despite recent reports of his professional comeback, Hart is not officially "back to work."
+Instead, we're told Hart only shot promos for the upcoming Jumanji sequel for a few hours this past week.

 Explains Brettler, "Hart has not been in full costume for these shoots and he's not walking much for them either—sitting through most of the day—even though he can walk on his own.
 Hart doesn't anticipate going back to work full time until early next year, assuming everything stays on track with his physical therapy."